“Insectivorous plants are the plants that derive their nutrition by consuming insects and other organisms.”

 Some insectivorous plants secrete digestive enzymes that dissolve the insect for absorption.
 Others have bacteria or mites in their digestive tract that mimic the functions of the human digestive tract.
 They digest the prey for absorption by the plants.

-Also read: Modes of Nutrition in Plants
+Also read: Nutrition in Plants

 Wet Site Inhabitants